Back to Research

 Silence is universal

-24.8% in Asia and 25.3% in Africa told no one when their skin was at its worst.
+24.4% in Asia and 24.8% in Africa told no one.
 Skin shame does not recognise a passport.
-The impulse to hide is consistent.

 Affordability is the #1 barrier everywhere